 To support our innovation, we are funding studies to gather actigraphy data, alongside other clinical measures.

-Today, digital biomarkers provide pharma companies with supplemental, contextual information to arrive at clinical trial Go/No Go decision more confidently and efficiently.
+Today, digital biomarkers provide pharma companies with supplemental, contextual information to arrive at clinical trial Go/No Go decisions more confidently and efficiently.

 Our strong regulatory track record and digital technology capabilities means that we are at the forefront of developing and validating digital biomarkers.